rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

 5. Now open ArgoCD and check if the changes were synchronized.
 Click refresh if ArgoCD has not synced the changes yet.
-   You can check the pipelines definition by clicking the three dots next to it, opening `details` and checking the livemmanifest
+   You can check the pipelines definition by clicking the three dots next to it, opening `details` and checking the live manifest.
 ![zap](./images/zap-argocd.png)

 Open up the console and navigate to your pipeline definition by going to `Pipelines` and selecting your pipeline from the list.
 You should see a zap-proxy task there as well.